RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 ## 2.4 Outcome (content discovery):

-    1. Information Leakage such as API, key ,token, passowrd, admin, src strict ,csrf, session, secret, database, logs, , .map , endpints,credentials leak, etc.
+    1. Information Leakage such as API, key ,token, passowrd, admin, src strict, csrf, session, secret, database, logs, , .map , endpints,credentials leak, etc.
     2. Vulnerably in Javascript code such as DOM XSS(or client side XSS).(To the DOM XSS reports site:hackerone.com intext:dom XSS )
     3. you can extract endpoints to automate XSS, SQL, RCE, open redirectory etc or for manual purpose.
     4. Create your own wordlist with endpoint and bruteforce the end points.
     5. Misconfiguration , Js version recent vulnerabilty and exploits.
     6. If you know of an endpoint which returns 403 since it’s an admin endpoint but have you ever imagined knowing the correct directories and parameters sometimes can turn 403 into 200 (because of misconfigurations) and then into a SQLi? ;)

 ## 2.5 Bug Bounty — Tips / Tricks / JS (JavaScript Files)